philipdaquin/bytecode-questionaire/README.md

 What problem/s are POW/ POS trying to solve?
 Discuss/compare (byzantine fault tolerance, reaching a single consensus on a p2p network)
 - POW and POS proves that you have spent computational resources to add new blocks in the shared network.
 The participants maintain a synchronised state and agree on the precise history of transactions.
+This prevents any fraudelent transactions, thus it would invalidate the subsequent blocks.

+POW = Miners are rewarded if they find a valid solution for a cryptographic puzzle.
+POS = Randomly selects miners to validate transactions